fbef0102/Game-Private_Plugin/Plugin_插件/Boomer_Boomer/l4d_Nauseating_boomer/readme.md

 		// Time in seconds to summon extra mobs. l4d_Nauseating_boomer_bileshower_time "5"

+		// If 1, Enables Bile Swipe ability: The Boomer has a chance of inflicting burning bile wounds to survivors. l4d_Nauseating_boomer_bileswipe_enable "1"

 		// Chance that the Boomer's claws will cause a burning bile wound.
 (100 = 100%) l4d_Nauseating_boomer_bileswipe_chance "100"